Eternal Flame (Belgrade): Later developments

 During the overthrow of Slobodan Milošević on 5 October 2000, the monument was vandalized and the gas flow was cut off.
 Notably, an early intervention was the replacement of the word "vatra" (fire) with "vutra" – the word for marijuana in the šatrovački street slang.
 Younger population referred to the entire monument as the "večna vutra" ("eternal marijuana").
 In the following years, the obelisk was defaced with graffiti and the letters of the inscription were progressively stolen until only two commas were left in 2006.
 This has been studied by the Russian-Swedish artist Alexander Vaindorf as an example of the mechanisms of the reconstruction of history.
 At one point, homeless people dwelled in the base of the monument.

-Being built without any necessary permits, the monument was officially considered illegal ("unregulated status"), so it could't be legally renovated by any state or local institution.
+Being built without any necessary permits, the monument was officially considered illegal ("unregulated status"), so it couldn't be legally renovated by any state or local institution.
 Despite it was built by the state government at the time, it was constructed illegally and not even government can break laws and procedures.
 In the 2000s, city officials deliberated on the issue as after the political change in 2000, the monument was treated as the "wild [illegal] construction" without any official memorial meaning.
 Actually, if city itself acted legally in this matter, the monument had to be demolished.
 Unlike the monument, the surrounding plateau and the green areas were regularly kept.